jovami/isep-lapr4/docs/us_2004/README.md

 **Protected variations** in order to make future changes --- i.e changing to a different tool from ANTLR --- a plug-n'-play task.

-Thus, the currently implemented **GrammarContext** system will be used to handle parser implementations from different systems.
+- The currently implemented **GrammarContext** system will be used to handle parser implementations from different systems.
+- System components that interact with the grammar context will do so via an interface that each grammar implementation (*currently only ANTLR is supported*) needs to adhere to.
+- **DTO** objects will be used to ensure intermediate system layers need not be altered if there is a change in requirements/tooling to use.

 <!-- TODO: mention frontend-backend details after the client's answer -->
 <!-- TODO: mention feedback -->